Why I stopped obsessing about our marketing funnel — and why you should, too

 But, aside from being a nightmare to set up, these systems can only measure and control what happens on your own website.

-Here’s an example:
+Here’s a cool example:

 When dealing with our competitor, this guy was frustrated by a number of issues.
 And he will be feeding these exact issues into ‘the comparison test’ when he tries our tool against the one he’s currently using.

 Over a hundred people participated in this poll.
 And everyone — even those who voted for our competitors — could see that we won.